Redsham/Dear-Documents/README.md

 - Aseprite
 - JetBrains Rider

+## 🎨 Patterns
+In this project I use the following patterns:
+- Dependency Injection (DI)
+- Machine State (State)
+- Observer
+- And others

 ## 📡 Technologies
 In this project i use and practice the following technologies:
 - [LitMotion](https://github.com/AnnulusGames/LitMotion) - A simple and powerful tween library for Unity